Market

 1.11 Tax Expenses

 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in Statement of Profit
+Tax is recognized in Statement of

-and Loss, except to the extent that it relates to items recognised in the comprehensive income or in equity.
-In
+Profit and Loss, except to the extent that it relates to items recognized in the comprehensive income or in

-which case, the tax is also recognised in other comprehensive income or equity.
+equity.
+In which case, the tax is also recognized in other comprehensive income or equity.

 Current tax

-any adjustment to the tax payable or receivable in respect of previous years.
-The amount of current tax
+and any adjustment to the tax payable or receivable in respect of previous years.
+The amount of current

 uncertainty, if any, related to income taxes.
 It is measured using tax rates (and tax laws) enacted or